 Looking for something to read?
 This is a list of some books that I love and highly recommend.
 The list is not in any particular order.
+If you check here frequently, note that when I add books to the list, I put them at the top.

 City of Thieves: When someone asks me to recommend a book, this novel by David Benioff is always the first book I suggest.
+Everyone should read it, in my opinion.

 Love Warps the Mind a Little: This terrific novel by John Dufresne will make you laugh, cry and grateful that there are such talented authors and wonderful books.